Bio

 Taiko is a Denver-based artist originally from Nagano, Japan.
 She first trained and worked as a nurse in Japan and the UK before moving to the United States.
 In 2011, she took her first printmaking class at the Art Students League of Denver, which marked the beginning of her artistic path.

-Taiko has exhibited across Colorado, including solo show at the Boulder Museum of Contemporary Art, the Denver Botanic Gardens, and the Littleton Museum.
-Nationally, she has shown in group exhibitions and print fairs across the U.S. In 2023, her installation of 150 monotype prints on Tyvek was featured in the exhibition "Hokusai: Inspiration and Influence" at the Museum of Fine Arts, Boston.
+Taiko has exhibited widely in Colorado, including a solo show at the Boulder Museum of Contemporary Art and exhibitions at the Denver Botanic Gardens and Littleton Museum.
+Nationally, her work has appeared in group exhibitions and print fairs across the U.S. In 2023, her installation of 150 monotype prints on Tyvek was included in Hokusai: Inspiration and Influence at the Museum of Fine Arts, Boston.

 She has held residencies at RedLine Contemporary Art Center (2020–2022) and Anderson Ranch Arts Center (2024).
-Her work has been featured in Hyperallergic and in A Tale of Two Balconies (Smithsonian Institution & Giles Ltd., 2024).
+Her work has been featured in Hyperallergic (reviewed by Kealey Boyd), Printmaking Today (authorized Journal of the Royal Society of Painter-Printmakers) and in "A Tale of Two Balconies (Smithsonian Institution & Giles Ltd., 2024)".

 Artist Statement